canonical/subiquity/doc/reference/autoinstall-reference.rst

 Sizing-policy
 ^^^^^^^^^^^^^

 The ``lvm`` layout, by default, attempts to leave room for snapshots and further expansion.
-A sizing-policy key may be supplied to control this behaviour.
+A sizing-policy key may be supplied to control this behavior.

 * **type:** string (enumeration)
 * **default:** scaled